SmarterCare PPO Plan

 Types of Prescriptions Available

-- Generic drugs have the same chemical composition and potency as brand-name equivalents, but are usually less costly.
+- Generic drugs have the same chemical composition and potency as brand-name equivalents but are usually less costly.

 - Brand formulary drugs are on a preferred list of prescriptions (called a formulary) because they are safe and effective and help to control costs.
+To view the current formulary drugs list, refer to the 2026 National Preferred Formulary.

 - Brand non-formulary drugs are brand-name drugs that cost more than generic or preferred drugs and are not included on the list of preferred drugs (formulary).
-Brand-name drugs that are not on the formulary require the highest coinsurance.
+Brand-name drugs that are not on the formulary require the highest co-insurance.

 For annual formulary updates, refer to the 2026 National Preferred Formulary.